-Part V. Finances
+Part IV.
+Finances Article IV.1.

-Article V.1.
 Annual Budgets

-Section V.1.1.
+Section IV.1.1.
 Full GRO Budget

-- V.1.1.(a) The annual budget for the GRO follows the JHU fiscal year, beginning on July 1st and ending on June 30th. - V.1.1.(b) The Co-Chairs of the GRO, with assistance from the Treasurer, shall propose the annual budget to the university. - V.1.1.(c) It is the duty of the Co-Chairs to solicit feedback from the Executive Board and the GC prior to submitting the budget to the University for review. - V.1.1.(d) Upon approval by the University, the annual budget shall be disseminated to the GC at the next GC meeting.
+- IV.1.1.(a) The annual budget for the GRO follows the JHU fiscal year, beginning on July 1st and ending on June 30th. - IV.1.1.(b) The Co-Chairs of the GRO, with assistance from the Treasurer, shall propose the annual budget to the university. - IV.1.1.(c) It is the duty of the Co-Chairs to solicit feedback from the Executive Board and the GC prior to submitting the budget to the University for review. - IV.1.1.(d) Upon approval by the University, the annual budget shall be disseminated to the GC at the next GC meeting.

-Section V.1.2.
+Section IV.1.2.
 Chair and Coordinator Budgets

-- V.1.2.(a) Executive Board members who are responsible for specific budgets for the purposes of hosting events have discretionary control over their budgets except when: - V.1.2.(a).(i) The cost of the event is in excess of \$2500 or 25% of the Executive Board member's total budget. - V.1.2.(a).(ii) The GC has specifically designated the funds from that budget to another event or purpose, such as recurring or annual events.
+- IV.1.2.(a) Executive Board members who are responsible for specific budgets for the purposes of hosting events have discretionary control over their budgets except when: - IV.1.2.(a).(i) The cost of the event is in excess of \$2500 or 25% of the Executive Board member's total budget. - IV.1.2.(a).(ii) The GC has specifically designated the funds from that budget to another event or purpose, such as recurring or annual events.

-Article V.2.
-Graduate Student Travel Grants
+Article IV.2.
+Graduate Student Conference Grants

-Section V.2.1.
+Section IV.2.1.
 Scope and Eligibility

-- V.2.1.(a) To assist graduate students in presenting their work at academic conferences, the GRO supports a number of travel grants to provide funding to cover eligible travel expenses or conference related travel. - V.2.1.(b) Complete policies outlining the process, limitations, and requirements for GRO Travel Grants can be found in an additional document titled "GRO Travel Grant Policies" which are considered as an extension of these By-laws. - V.2.1.(c) To be eligible to receive grant funding, applicants must belong to a department who has been actively participating in the GRO GC over the past year, defined herein as having a departmental representative who attended at least half of the GC meetings during the semester prior to the application period. - V.2.1.(d) In circumstances where an applicant would be ineligible due to having an inactive departmental representative or no representative at all an appeal may be made to the Executive Board to overrule this eligibility requirement.
+- IV.2.1.(a) To assist graduate students in presenting their work at academic conferences, the GRO supports a number of conference grants to provide funding to cover eligible travel expenses or conference related travel.
+Each award can cover up to \$500 of eligible conference related expenses. - IV.2.1.(b) Complete policies outlining the process, limitations, and requirements for GRO Conference Grants can be found in an additional document titled "GRO Conference Grant Policies" which are considered as an extension of these By-laws. - IV.2.1.(c) To be eligible to receive grant funding, applicants must belong to a department who has been actively participating in the GRO GC over the past year, defined herein as having a departmental representative who attended at least half of the GC meetings during the semester prior to the application period. - IV.2.1.(c).(i) If the department has at least two members that serve on the GRO Executive Board, then applicants belonging to said department are automatically eligible, regardless of departmental representative member attendance - IV.2.1.(d) In circumstances where an applicant would be ineligible due to having an inactive departmental representative or no representative at all an appeal may be made to the Executive Board to overrule this eligibility requirement.
 In order to be granted such an override, the applicant shall be asked to serve the GRO as a departmental representative or in some other capacity.

-Article V.3.
+Article IV.3.
 Group Funding Requests